 If you’d like to learn more about specific applications of Tapping, go to Thriving Now.
 We have hundreds of articles and tapping scripts to help you address your issues and find calm and confidence!

-Tapping today is at the forefront of new Vibrational Technologies that take conscious advantage of the Law of Attraction.
+Tapping today is at the forefront of new Emotional Technologies.
 We are recognizing that we humans and everything around us are made of energy.
 This living energy has patterns… colors, sounds, and textures… that vibrate as a dynamically evolving creation of our consciousness.

 Even a non-musician can tell when a note sounds “wrong.”
 In the same way, each of us can hear, see, and sense the disharmony inside our own bodies, in our family and friends, and in the world around us.